navpandey9491/Santander-Bicycle-Scheme---Data-Analysis/README.md

 Hypothesis 5.
 Bike rented in a bike station will be higher during the peak hour

 All the above hypotheses are falsifiable by using our data.
-In fact, the following metrics can help us to prove/disprove them
+In fact, the below metrics can help us to prove/disprove them

+# Metrics
+To tackle H1 we will use NoEmployee data from London_census to calculate ratio of employee using this formula –> RatioEmployee = (NoEmployee / (PopDen * AreaSqKm))

+To tackle H2 we will use GrenSpace from LondonCensus data where we will consider the greenspace in square kilo meter.

+To tackle H3 we will use BornUK and NotBornUK from London census data to calculate ratio as RatioBornUK = (BornUK / (BornUK + NotBornUK))

+To tackle H4 we will use Start_date from bike_station data

+To prove hypothesis H5 we will use Start_hour from Bike_journey data.

+Removing unnecessary columns from london census dataset and used row wise manipulationand transforming the data as per our hypothesis.